Beach and water safety

 - Never swim alone or surf at beaches not patrolled by lifeguards or lifesavers.

 - Never swim outside the red and yellow flags that mark safe swimming areas.
+Find beach patrol times under the 'Beach safety' subheading on the beach location page that you're interested in, or download and view our summary beach patrol information sheet.

 - Never swim directly after a meal or under the influence of alcohol.

 - Never swim when the beach is closed, marked with 'Danger - Reserve closed to bathing' sign and a red flag.
+Beach closure information can be found on our Media Centre.

 - Never swim when there are no safety flags.